| | | | |

 Pin

 The toothpicks are made of dry wood.
-When water is placed in the middle of the closed star, the wood starts to absorb the water, which makes the wood expand.
+When water is placed in the middle of the closed star, the wood absorbs the water, which expands the wood.
 But how does the wood absorb water?

-The adhesive forces between the water and the wooden toothpick are stronger than the cohesive forces inside the water itself.
-This adhesive force pulls the water molecules into the narrow spaces within the wood.
+The adhesive forces between the water and the wooden toothpick are stronger than the cohesive forces inside the water.
+This adhesive force (called cohesion) pulls the water molecules into the narrow spaces within the wood.

 This process is called capillary action.
 The result is that the water travels to the tips of the broken toothpicks.

-As the wood absorbs more of the water, the bent wood fibers expand and straighten out.
-Then each toothpick pushes against the others.
+The bent wood fibers expand and straighten out as the wood absorbs more water.
+Then, each toothpick pushes against the others.
 As the toothpicks straighten, the inside of the star opens up.

 Capillary action can also be seen in plants.
 It’s how plants move water from their roots to the leaves.
 Here are a few other activities that demonstrate capillary action at work…